IdealisticAI/Documentation/BigManage.md

 ## Shareholder
 ##### Shareholders are internal or external people to the company that own a percentage of the company.
 ### Creating a shareholder
-> Provide the shareholder’s name and include a short reason for the addition (for example, equity issuance or transfer confirmation).
-For example, you could tell BigManage: “Add shareholder ‘Jane Doe’ because shares were issued after the board approval.”
+> Provide the shareholder’s name and include their percentage of ownership (for example, 70%).
+For example, you could tell BigManage: “Add shareholder ‘Jane Doe’ with 30% ownership.”
 ### Renaming a shareholder
 > Provide the new name for the shareholder you want to rename.
 You can refer to the shareholder by name or by ID and include an optional reason.
 For example, you could tell BigManage: “Rename the shareholder ‘Jane Doe’ to ‘Jane A. Doe’ to reflect the legal name.”
 ### Deleting a shareholder